Home > Bags > Backpacks + Duffles > Quilted Travel Duffle

 Fabric and Other Supplies

 - 2 yards of 44″+ wide quilting weight cotton in a bold print

 NOTE: Yardage allows extra for fussy cutting and some pattern matching.

 - 2 yards of 44″+ wide quilting weight cotton in a coordinating solid for the lining; we originally used a honey gold quilting cotton

 - ½ yard of 44″+ wide quilting weight cotton in a coordinating solid for the piping; we originally used a pale pink quilting cotton

 - 4 yards of ¼” (size 2) piping cord; we used cotton piping in size 2

-- 3 yards of 1” wide polyester or nylon webbing; we suggest the 1″ Dritz 100% polypro webbing, which comes in 20 colors
+- 3 yards of 1” wide polyester or nylon webbing; we suggest the 1″ Dritz 100% polypro webbing, which comes in a variety of colors

 - ONE 24” coordinating “chunky” zipper; we used a YKK Fastrak Separating Zipper in Mustard

 - 4 yards of double fold bias binding; you make your own for a perfect match or buy packaged bias binding in as close a match as possible; we used packaged Wrights Extra Wide Double Fold Bias Tape